 Greg Clarke, PhD, has focused much of his research on the prevention and treatment of depression, anxiety, and insomnia in both adults and youth, as well as population-level mental health improvement through the use of e-health interventions (e.g., websites, smartphone apps).

-Dr. Clarke has been the principal investigator and co-investigator on more than a dozen grants funded by the National Institute of Mental Health, conducting controlled-outcome trials of depression treatment and prevention in at-risk populations.
-Some of his most recent controlled trials have examined approaches to preventing suicidal behaviors and deaths in at-risk youth and adults, treatment of insomnia in depressed youth to improve mood outcomes, internet self-care programs for depressed adults and adolescents, the use of cognitive bias modification (CBM) via a mobile app to treat youth anxiety, the medication and psychotherapy treatment of depression in adolescents who have failed to respond to an initial antidepressant medication, the simultaneous insomnia treatment and antidepressant medication for depressed youth, and treatment of youth and young adults with high suicide risk.
+Dr. Clarke has been the principal investigator and co-investigator on over a dozen grants funded by the National Institute of Mental Health, conducting controlled-outcome trials of depression treatment and prevention in at-risk populations.
+Some of his most recent controlled trials have examined approaches to preventing suicidal behaviors and deaths in at-risk youth and adults, treating insomnia in depressed youth to improve mood outcomes, medication and psychotherapy treatment of depression in adolescents who have failed to respond to an initial antidepressant medication, simultaneous insomnia treatment and antidepressant medication for depressed youth, and Internet self-care programs for depressed adults and adolescents.

 Dr. Clarke received his PhD in clinical psychology from the University of Oregon in 1985 and has conducted mental health research for more than 30 years.

 - Large Pragmatic Trial to Prevent Suicide Attempts, Deaths in Moderate-to-High-Risk Youth (PCORI)